Puerto Rico moves to privatize troubled power company

 "The message is a manipulation of the justified hopelessness of an island facing a lack of power after the hurricane," he said.

-Neither union leaders nor a spokesman for the utility immediately returned calls for comment.
+Neither union leaders nor a spokesman for the utility returned calls for comment.

 Rossello said PREPA's electrical grid is not designed for Puerto Rico's current needs, noting that the greatest demand exists in the northern part of the island, while the main generation plants are in the south.
 Rossello said PREPA's infrastructure is nearly 30 years older than the industry average.
 The company has lost 30 percent of its employees in the last five years, 86 percent of whom worked in maintenance, he said.